 I genuinely cannot remember the last time I spent so much time by myself.
 This is coming from an introverted Enneagram 2 who thrives on quiet reading time and making banana bread so I can’t imagine how my hyper-extroverted friends are doing.
 We’re on, what…week four, five, 382 of quarantine and social distancing?
 Whatever the actual length of time is, I think it’s safe to say we’re all excited to go for picnics with our friends, coffee dates, and even getting back to work.

 I know I am.

 One of my favorite Buczynsky family traditions is that when we move into a new space, before we paint and decorate and build all the Ikea furniture, we cover the walls in Scripture and words we feel God press to our hearts.
-Sanctuary was the word my dad prayed over my new space and Philippians 4.1 (“Therefore, my brothers and sisters, you whom I love and long for, my joy and crown, stand firm in the Lord in this way, dear friends!”) is my mom’s almost constant prayer for me and my siblings.
-Both of these seemed especially poignant during this time.
+Sanctuary was the word my dad prayed over my new space and Philippians 4:1, “Therefore, my brothers and sisters, you whom I love and long for, my joy and crown, stand firm in the Lord in this way, dear friends!” is my mom’s almost constant prayer for my siblings and I. Both of these seemed especially poignant during this time.

 C.S.
 Lewis once wrote that “As soon as we are fully conscious, we discover loneliness.”
 I think by now most of us have reached that point of consciousness.
 Our distractions have ceased to distract us and now we are sitting quietly and alone with our thoughts for much longer than we, or at least I, may ever have before.